hei-school/cc-d4-rice-cooker-ci-haritianaadriano/README.md

 Simple project to virtualize rice cooker behavior.

 ## Features
 .
-Cook rice, beans or other with this rice cooker
+Cook rice, beans or what you want with this rice cooker

 .
 Set a specific duration to cook